 Auto sales also demonstrate the rules' impact.
-When new taxes or regulations take effect, it is normal for consumers to frontrun them.
+When new taxes or regulations take effect, it is normal for consumers to front-run them.
 Usually, sales spike before the change, then fall for a spell.
 As Exhibit 17 shows, this seemingly happened in Europe.
-German and Italian new passenger car registrations jumped in late summer, as consumers raced to buy before the new rules took effect 1 September, then plummeted.
+German and Italian new passenger car registrations jumped in late summer, as consumers raced to buy before the new rules took effect September 1, then plummeted.
 Sweden, though not a eurozone member-state, is also illustrative.
 Auto registrations there were more extreme, as tighter emissions restrictions and a new tax on non-electric cars likely contributed to Sweden's small Q3 GDP contraction.

-Exhibit 17: New Passenger Car Registrations Hint at Q3 Contractions Being One-Offs
+Exhibit 17: New Passenger Car Registrations Hint at Q3 Contractions Being One-Offs xxxiii Source: FactSet, as of 02/07/2019.

-Source: FactSet, as of 18/01/2019.
+Source: FactSet, as of 01/18/2019.
 Year-over-year percentage change in new passenger car registrations.
 January 2014 - December 2018.